Published On: Jun 03 2013 02:54:50 PM CDTUpdated On: Jun 05 2016 02:00:00 PM CDT

 1971: Actor, model, rapper and producer Mark Wahlberg, who got his start with the rap group Marky Mark and the Funky Bunch and has gone on to an Oscar-nominated acting career, is born in Boston, Massachusetts.
 Wahlberg is best known for films such as "Boogie Nights," "The Perfect Storm," "The Italian Job," "Invincible," "The Departed" and "The Fighter."
 He earned an Oscar nomination for Best Supporting Actor for "The Departed" and has also served as the executive producer of the TV series "Entourage," "Boardwalk Empire" and "How to Make It in America."

 1969: Singer-songwriter and producer Brian McKnight, whose hit songs include "Back at One" and "One Last Cry," is born in Buffalo, New York.
-Considered one of the strongest talents in the adult urban contemporary R&B genre, McKnight shares the record for most Grammy nominations without a win with rapper Snoop Dogg at 16 total nominations.
+Considered one of the strongest talents in the adult urban contemporary R&B genre, McKnight's 16 Grammy nominations is second only to Snoop Dogg for the record of most Grammy nominations without a win.

 1968: U.S. Sen. Robert F. Kennedy, a leading Democratic candidate for U.S. president, is shot in the kitchen of Los Angeles' Ambassador Hotel by Sirhan Sirhan, a 24-year-old Palestinian.
 Kennedy, who had just addressed his supporters in the hotel's ballroom after winning the California primary, would die the next day at the age of 42.
 His assassination came less than five years after the Nov.
 22, 1963, assassination of his brother, President John F. Kennedy.
 Sirhan, who is now serving a life sentence, would later say that he felt betrayed by Kennedy's support for Israel in the June 1967 Six-Day War, which had begun exactly one year before the assassination.